๐ The Browser Itself Becomes a Structural Planetary Observatory

 It is about observability itself.

-Can stable observational continuity emerge from embedded deterministic structure after reducing runtime dependency during execution?
+Can stable observational continuity emerge from embedded deterministic structure after removing runtime access to external ephemeris sources during execution?

 JA explores that question through: